Gossip isn’t limited to the schoolgrounds.

 It’s worthwhile finding out whether the backlinks you’ve already built fit this all-round criteria, rather than just focusing on Domain Authority as a sole metric.

-To do that, just head over to your Monitor Backlinks dashboard and click the Backlinks tab for your complete and current backlink profile.
+To do that, just head over to your Monitor Backlinks dashboard and click the Your Links tab for your complete and current backlink profile.

 You might also notice that the additional SEO metrics we talked about above are conveniently shown here too: